Sue Fear

-Susan Erica Fear OAM (18 March 1963 – 28 May 2006) was an Australian mountain climber, supporter of the Fred Hollows Foundation and a 2005 recipient of the Order of Australia Medal.
+Susan Erica Fear OAM (18 March 1963 – 28 May 2006) was an Australian mountaineer, supporter of the Fred Hollows Foundation and a 2005 recipient of the Order of Australia Medal.
 Her life and climbing career is illustrated in her biography Fear No Boundary: The Road to Everest and Beyond, written by fellow climber Lincoln Hall and Fear, published in 2005.

 Early life

 Fear was born on 18 March 1963 in St Ives, New South Wales, Australia, she was the middle child in her family, with two brothers Grahame and John.
 Her parents were Ron and Joan Fear.
 Her mother Joan died from breast cancer in May 1988, and her father Ron died unexpectedly of a heart attack in June 2002.

 Fear attended St Ives North Public School in her primary school years where she was the School Captain, and later attended Abbotsleigh (Years 7–10) where she was the softball captain, and Barker College (Years 11–12) on Sydney's north where she was a school prefect and the captain of the girls' hockey and cricket teams.
 While at school she attained the Duke of Edinburgh's Gold Award.
 Sue was recently (2019) honoured when Barker College, extending their number of 'Houses' to cater for the influx of many more girls in Years 7-9, named one house after her (Fear House).

 After leaving school after Year 12 in 1980 Fear took an office job with Wilderness Expeditions, an adventure travel company founded by Tim Macartney-Snape.
 That company was later acquired by World Expeditions, and she moved out of the office and into the field.
 She became an adventure guide and led cross country ski trips in Australia as well as treks in Africa, South America, and Asia.
-She was recognized as one of the company's senior guides, leading many physically challenging mountaineering expeditions.
+She was recognised as one of the company's senior guides, leading many physically challenging mountaineering expeditions.